devwraithe/fineline_coffee/README.md

 # ☕ Fineline Coffee Co.

-**Fineline Coffee Co.** is a mobile app developed for Fineline Coffee Co. to help them reduce wait times by allowing their customers to preorder on the go.
+**Fineline Coffee Co.** is a mobile app developed to help reduce wait times by allowing customers to preorder whatever they want on the go.
 I've harnessed the power Dart and Flutter for the development of this prototype with Riverpod helping to manage the application's state.
 The app implements a clean architecture that separates the Presentation, Domain and Data layers with a layer-first approach folder structure.

 ## 🛠️ Features